Myonium/PKCS12Converter/README.md

 # PKCS12Converter
 PKCS12Converter is a quick hack to convert a PKCS12 key pair into a OpenPGP key pair defined in RFC 4880.
 Provided one PKCS12 key pair it will generate one OpenPGP public and one OpenPGP secret key.
 If provided a "master key pair" and a second PKCS12 key pair, it will construct a key ring with the OpenPGP "master key pair" and a sub key.
 The key properties are defined in the KeySettings.prperties file.
-There are 4 categories predefined: The master, sining, encryption and authentication key pair.
+There are 4 categories predefined: The master, signing, encryption and authentication key pair.

 ## Why?
 I'm using X509 certificates for authentication (mutual ssl/tls client certificate based authentication)  and encryption/signing in the area of secure email communication (S/MIME).